 “That gives us until Spring to get ready,” Graybard concluded.

-“But, there more, Josah,” Sola said, motioning the Ruelander to continue.
+“But there is more, Josah,” Sola said, urging the Ruelander to continue.

 “So why don’t we do that now?” asked Josah.